-Double rooms from $346.06 (€317), excluding tax at 6 per cent.
-Please note the hotel charges an additional local city tax of 5% per room per night on check-out.
+Double rooms from £891.32 (€1,013), including tax at 9 per cent.
+Please note the hotel charges an additional government tax of €3.00 per person per night on check-out and an additional local city tax of 7% per booking on check-out.

-Breakfast isn’t usually included (buffet, €28 a person if booked in advance; €35 for a buffet with one hot dish), but rates do cover WiFi, entry to the spa, plus fruit, water and newspapers in your room.
+Breakfast isn’t usually included (buffet, €32 a person if booked in advance; €45 for a buffet with one hot dish), but rates do cover WiFi, entry to the spa, plus fruit, water and newspapers in your room.

 In Amsterdam for the architecture?
 Start right here in your hotel.
 Italian interiors man Piero Lissoni’s razor-sharp mix of old and new is a real talking point, and has won the Conservatorium countless awards.
 And we love his quirky, playful touches: a bring-the-outside-inside line of trees separates the brasserie from the lounge, a suspended staircase next to the lift shaft goes nowhere, and a Ferrari-red hippo lives opposite reception.
 You may be standing in an austere 19th-century landmark building, but straight-laced styling this is not.